Nonprofit Donations: 7 Tips to Drive Traffic to Your Forms

 Before you dive in and start generating traffic to your site, take this word of caution: Not all traffic is equal.
 Don’t spend a lot of time and money driving traffic to your site if they never convert.
 Focus on the people who will actually make an impact with your organization.
 If a traffic source doesn’t produce donors, it’s not worthy of your time.

-Your donation website is a key part of your business, but only if people see it.
+Your donation site is a key part of your organization, but only if people see it.
 Use the strategies we outlined above to build out a robust marketing program.
-With a little effort, you can drive plenty of traffic to your website that ultimately turns into donors.
+With a little effort, you can drive plenty of traffic to your site that ultimately turns into donors.